dayton-outar/smpl/SPECIFICATION.md

 <a id="footnote-3"><sup>3</sup></a> First class objects may be named, stored in data structures, passed as arguments and returned as values from procedures

 &copy; Prof. Daniel Coore

+<a id="footnote-e"><sup>e</sup></a> Implementing extension for _Arbitrary precision integer arithmetic_ and _Floating point numbers_ in first iteration (A good test case for this is to see whether your extended language can compute the factorial of 1000).

 <a id="footnote-a"><sup>a</sup></a> Changed the token for enclosing arrays to the ubiquitous tokens, `[` `]`, rather than `[:`, `:]`.